chase-moskal/carouse/README.md

     - if you're from the future, you won't need the `-shim`'s
   - **register the carouse component**
     - we run `import "carouse/dist/register-all.js"` to register the `<carouse-carousel>` component

+## contributions are welcome

+please open issues and launch pull requests, let's talk about it